Summary

 Official Title

-Randomized Open-label Active-controlled Study to Assess the Safety, Tolerability, and Efficacy of Afabicin IV/Oral in the Treatment of Patients With Bone or Joint Infection Due to Staphylococcus
+Randomized Open-label Active-controlled Study to Assess the Safety, Tolerability, and Efficacy of Afabicin IV/oral in the Treatment of Patients with Bone or Joint Infection Due to Staphylococcus

 Keywords